UniMath/agda-unimath/src/foundation/parametricity-booleans.lagda.md

 universe, `bool → (𝒰 → bool)`, is an [equivalence](foundation-core.equivalences.md).

-We consider consequences of assuming the booleans are parametric, and hypotheses under which the booleans are parametric:
+We consider consequences of assuming the booleans are parametric:

 1. If the booleans are parametric then the law of excluded middle does not hold.
 2. If the booleans are parametric then the axiom of choice does not hold.
-3. If the weak limited principle of omniscience does not hold then the booleans are parametric.
-4. If the booleans are parametric then parametric types are closed under coproducts.
+3. If the booleans are parametric then parametric types are closed under coproducts.

 ## Properties